Your kids are going to get a huge kick out of our KFC April Fools‘ Food idea and this fun dessert is very easy to make!

 My 2 older boys actually have their own big chicken made out of wood that they keep in their room.
 Here are my boys with their smaller version of the Marietta big chicken…

 We thought it would be fun to recreate a Kentucky Fried Chicken dinner with a dessert.
-This is how we made it.
+This is how we made our KFC April Fools’ Food.

-Bran Flaks (we used flaks from Kelloggs Raisin Bran)
+- Bran Flakes (we used flakes from Kelloggs Raisin Bran)

 These would also make great turkey legs for a fun Thanksgiving dessert!